Sign up for the biggest collegiate esports event ever

 The first regional qualifying events will kick off in February, with further competitions and national qualifiers running through to May.
 With more than 50 countries across the world participating in Red Bull Campus Clutch, the competition will be tough, but for the teams that win their national qualifier, a spot at the global finals in June await.

 Ready to report for duty?
-Students from eligible universities can head over to Red Bull Campus Clutch to register for free for the competition right now.
+Students from eligible South African universities can head over to Red Bull Campus Clutch soon to register for free.
+Stay tuned for updates.